fredyandrei/material-tailwind/packages/material-tailwind-react/README.md

 # @material-tailwind/react

-Material Tailwind React is an easy to use components library for ReactJS and Tailwind CSS.
-Material Tailwind React features multiple react.js components, all written with Tailwind CSS classes and Material Design guidelines.
-Material Tailwind React provides a simple way to customize your button, you can change the colors, fonts, breakpoints and everything you need.
+Horizon UI React is an easy to use components library for ReactJS and Tailwind CSS.
+Horizon UI React features multiple react.js components, all written with Tailwind CSS classes and Material Design guidelines.
+Horizon UI React provides a simple way to customize your button, you can change the colors, fonts, breakpoints and everything you need.

-Material Tailwind React is written in TypeScript and you can easily use it for building TypeScript based applications.
+Horizon UI React is written in TypeScript and you can easily use it for building TypeScript based applications.

 <br />